Lata Mangeshkar – The Nightingale of Bollywood

-Lata Mangeshkar is the most popular and legendary playback singer in India.
+Lata Mangeshkar (1929-2022) was the most popular and legendary playback singer in India.
 She had recorded songs in over thousands of Hindi films, and also sang songs for thirty-six regional Indian languages and foreign languages, though most songs were in Marathi and Hindi language.

 When Lata Mangeshkar sang “A Mere Watan ki Logo, Just fill me in the eyes“, India’s first Prime Minister Pandit Jawaharlal Nehruji also had tears in his eyes.
 She has also been awarded several awards for her unprecedented contribution to the field of music and Bharat Ratna is one of them.
 In 1989, she has also been awarded the Dadasaheb Phalke Award, the highest honor of Indian cinema, by the Government of India.
 She is the second women singer after MS Subbulakshmi who was awarded Bharat Ratna.